 Let’s face it, you probably have a medicine cabinet full to the brim with those orange translucent pill bottles.
 The ones with the expiration date from the early 00’s that was given to you or a family member to help dull the pain from that surgery?

-Most Americans have a type of procrastination when it comes to properly dispose of prescription drugs.
+Most Americans have a type of procrastination when it comes to disposing of prescription drugs properly.
 The last place you set down the prescription bottle is usually where they stay, often for years!
 It is our natural inclination to keep something around because it may be useful later on.
 Especially if procuring a new prescription requires an inconvenience or cost.
 As a collective society, we don’t throw something away because it could be useful, but then immediately forget, because it has no current use.

 It is in these unattended medicine cabinets where people experimenting may happen upon what seems like an innocuous dose of medication but can become a life-altering addiction.
 It is also a place where people in active addiction can rummage through to support their dependence on drugs.